Secret Story 4 (Portuguese season): João

 João Paulo Sousa is 24 and comes from Matosinhos.
-He is a barman in Oporto.
+He is a barman in Porto.
 He enjoys it and says that it is the only way to achieve success.
 He is a boy applied and is dedicates 100 percent to all the challenges he faces.
 He doesn't have a girlfriend.
 He likes brunette women, but the girl that he more likes is his daughter.
 He entered on Day 1 and left on Day 57.